Healthy Pancake Recipe for Kids

 By Babysits, 3 min read

-Pancake Day is coming up!
-And to celebrate, we’ve created this delicious (and healthy) pancake recipe for you to enjoy with the kids.
+Everyone loves pancakes, so we have decided to create this delicious (and healthy) pancake recipe for you to enjoy with the kids.
 Pancakes are always a fun and easy option to whip up on special occasions (or even just a lazy Sunday morning), but wouldn’t it be great if we could enjoy pancakes without the added guilt?
 These whole wheat pancakes are not only delicious, but they’re also a healthy alternative to more traditional pancake recipes.
 And believe me, the kids won’t know the difference!

 Have fun with it